 Read on for a summary of activities in 2017.

 Across Hungary, 2000 people got active at events in Barcs, Budapest and Győr in 2017.

-Join us on June 29th for our headline event: a joint Hungary-Croatia Danube Day on the banks of the Drava near Barcs.
-Located in the beautiful surroundings of the Danube-Drava National Park, the event brings together communities and state, regional and local officials from both sides of the border.
-Come along for tasty fish soup in the Danube Cook-off; live music on the main stage; or river cruises and a children's paper boat launch on the Drava.
-Organised by the South Transdanubian Water Management Directorate for Hungary's General Directorate of Water Management, high-level government, institute, civil society and ICPDR representatives will attend.
-The event builds on the close relationship between the two countries, raising awareness of the importance of clean rivers and emphasizing the value of working together to ensure a sustainable future.
+The Drava set the stage for a joint Hungary-Croatia day near Barcs.
+Neighbouring communities shared traditions, boat trips and fish soup; while officials met to discuss flood and sustainable river management.
+Organised by the South Transdanubian Water Management Directorate for Hungary's General Directorate of Water Management, high-level government, institute, civil society and ICPDR representatives attended, as well as a delegation from India.
+The event built on the close relationship between the two countries, raising awareness of the need for clean rivers and the value of working together towards a sustainable future.

 Ida Nagyne Sos of the Ministry of Rural Development on +36 1 795 3662; email@example.com.

 For Hungary's Danube Art Master contest, contact Attila Kozák of GWP Hungary on +36 1 3711 333; firstname.lastname@example.org.